aftialabs/morf-docs/guides/termsandconditions.md

 - Twenty (20) Production Forms
 - Ten thousand (10,000) total Form Submissions per year

-## Overages
+## Customer Communications
-The customer may exceed the total annual volume of Form Submissions or Forms in Production in their License Term by up to 25% without incurring additional cost.
-Upon the renewal of their License Term, the customer must purchase additional licenses or tiers to cover their future use of the Software by the volume or forms exceeded during the prior License Term, or provide a reasonable explanation of why this volume is not required in the future.
-If a customer exceeds their total annual volume of Form Submissions or Forms in Production in their License Term by more than 25%, the Customer must obtain additional licenses or tiers to cover their usage in the current License Term.
+By accepting the terms of this agreement, the Customer consents to being contacted by Aftia for support, sales or marketing purposes.

 ## Use of the Software.
 ### License
 Subject to the Customer’s compliance with the Terms and applicable law, Customer may access and use the Software that Aftia makes available, and that the Customer licenses from  Aftia.
-The license(s) expires at the end of the term set forth in the Sales Order document.
+The license(s) expires at the end of the term set forth in the Sales Order document or in the case of a free trial, the limitiations described in this document in the Product Description Section.
 The Customer agrees that the decision to use or purchase Software is not contingent on the delivery of any future functionality or features, or dependent on any oral or written public comments made by Aftia regarding future functionality or features.

 ### Aftia Intellectual Property.
 Aftia) remains the sole owner of all right, title, and interest in the Software.
 Except as stated in the Terms, Aftia does not grant the Customer any rights to patents, copyrights, trade secrets, trademarks, or any other rights in respect to the items in the Software.
 Aftia reserves all rights not granted under the Terms.